jletroui/FrcJavaKoans/README.md

 Please meditate on computeTwoAndTwo in src/main/java/koans/AboutConsoleAndVariables.java
 ```

 That's a completely different message!
-This is because we successfully completed the first exercise, so the master is telling us about the next exercise.
+This is because we successfully completed the first koan!
+So our master is telling us about the next koan.

-Congratulations!
-You can now look at the next comment and method in the `src/main/java/koans/AboutConsoleAndVariables.java` and try to figure out how to complete the next exercise!
+Congratulations, you completed your first koan!
+You can now look at the next koan in the `src/main/java/koans/AboutConsoleAndVariables.java` and try to figure out how to complete the next koan!

 ## Mentors